Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/user_manual.md

 This dashboard helps SME users upload sales data, clean it, review data quality, monitor revenue KPIs, forecast future revenue, detect unusual sales trends, and export results.

+The app now also includes:

+- a built-in `Guide` tab with a full explanation of charts, data, and interpretation,
+- small `i` help popovers next to the main sections inside the app,
+- help text on important sidebar controls and forecasting options.

 ## Starting the App

 Open a terminal in the project folder and run: